Funding and Assistantships

 Our administrative assistantships are a unique feature of the program.
 They provide rich and varied opportunities to gain experience in publishing, editing, and the teaching of writing at a number of exciting literary and community organizations in Boston.
 All .25 AA’s work a modest 4.5 hours a week over the semester for a total of 67.5 hours.
 Incoming students are automatically considered for administrative assistantships.
 Below are some of our recent opportunities.

 Co-Managing Editor at the Breakwater Review

 The MFA program’s online journal is edited by graduate students and open to submission to all writers.
-Since Breakwater is run and staffed by UMB MFAs, students have a large say in its continuing evolution.
+Since Breakwater is run and staffed by UMass Boston MFAs, students have a large say in its continuing evolution.

 University of Massachusetts Press Editorial Intern